Paige Hall Smith, PhD, MSPH

 Brittany Chambers is currently a doctoral student in Public Health Education.
 Brittany is working on various projects on women’s reproductive health and wellness with CWHW.
 She is also a mother to two beautiful children; therefore, maintaining a healthy work/life balance is very important to her.
 Her research interests are maternal and child health, adolescent reproductive health, and community engagement.
 More specifically, she is interested in teen mothers and teen pregnancy prevention.

-Melanie Pringle is a graduate student working toward an MS/Ed.S in School Counseling in the department of Counseling and Educational Development.
+Melanie Pringle is a masters candidate in Women’s and Gender Studies.
 She is the Graduate Assistant for the Center for Women’s Health and Wellness and works on the Program to Advance Breastfeeding and Reproductive Health.
 She received a BA in Music and a BA in Spanish from Guilford College, after which she worked for various departments in Forsyth County, including the Library, Animal Control, and Public Health.
 While working for Public Health, Melanie served on the Domestic Violence Community Council (DVCC) and Sexual Assault Response Team (SART) with Family Services in Winston-Salem.
 She also attended a conference on child abuse prevention and took a six-week breastfeeding course from a CLC.
-Her research interests are gender, feminism, and the policing of girls’ and women’s bodies.
+Her research interests include the intersection of gender and sexuality, feminism, and adolescent body image, particularly looking at these factors through the influence of popular media.
+She hopes to one day work as a sexuality educator and advocate for teen girls.